The Maelstrom Chronicles

 “Now this might hurt for just a second,” Fluttershy comforted.
 The manticore roared.

-We continued forward on our trek.
-The mood had surprisingly lightened after our encounter with the manticore.
-As we marched on, Rarity let out a groan.
+They continued forward on their trek.
+The mood had surprisingly lightened after their encounter with the manticore.
+As they marched on, Rarity let out a groan.

 “My eyes need a rest from all this icky muck,” she complained.
 No sooner did she complain the moon hid itself under a thick canopy.
 “Well I didn’t mean that literally.”

 “That ancient ruin could be right in front of our faces, and we wouldn’t even know it,” Twilight complained.
 The others began to argue.
-I was used to moving in almost total darkness.
-When my eyes were no use, I wouldn’t use them and stretched out my other senses.
-When I did, something felt off.
-My concentration was broken when Applejack announced,
+Rider was used to moving in almost total darkness.
+He developed the skill sneaking around the castle.
+His concentration was broken when Applejack announced,

 “Oh wait.
 I think I stepped in somethin’.”
 All of a sudden, Fluttershy screamed.
 “It’s just mud,” Applejack said before she noticed the scary creature in front of her.
 At that moment, she too yelled.
-It became apparent to all; we were surrounded by menacing creatures.
-The girls started screaming while backing toward me.
-I rubbed my ears from the pain of the high pitch screams.
-As far as scary, I wasn’t impressed.
-I’d seen much worse, especially since I enjoyed going into haunted houses.
+It became apparent to all; they were surrounded by menacing creatures.
+Rider crouched down and readied himself for their attack, but they didn’t attack.
+They weren’t even moving.
+The girls started screaming while backing toward Rider.
+He straightened up and rubbed his ears from the pain of the high pitch screams.
 Over the deafening screams, Pinkie’s giggles could be heard.
 Her laughter stopped the screams.
 Pinkie Pie even started making faces at one of the creatures.
-I struggled not to laugh.

 “Pinkie,” Twilight yelled, “What are you doing?
 Run!”